Prasukj7-arch/MediCheck/README.md

 2. **Choose Input Method**:
    - **Upload Image**: Click "Upload Image" and select an image file
    - **Live Camera**: Click "Live Camera" and use your device's camera
-3. **Analyze Symptoms**: The AI will analyze the image and provide results
+3. **Analyze Symptoms**: The AI will analyze the image using LLM
-4. **View Results**: See the detected condition, confidence score, and recommendations
+4. **View Results**: See comprehensive analysis including:
+   - **LLM Analysis**: Medical relevance, detailed descriptions, symptoms, severity, and recommendations
+   - **Raw Analysis**: Full AI analysis text
 5. **Get Information**: Read detailed information about the detected condition
+6. **Medical Relevance**: The system automatically identifies if the image is medically relevant

 ### Using the ChatBot
 1. **Text Chat**: Click the chatbot icon in the bottom right corner